headsetapp/headset-electron/README.md

 # Headset

+This project is currently not being actively maintained and is not accepting new pull requests or issues.
+Thank you for your understanding.

 > **ATTENTION**: Headset no longer uses a shared YouTube API Key.
 Please create your own key by [Following this quick guide](https://github.com/headsetapp/headset-electron/wiki/Get-Youtube-API-Key) and make sure you are running the latest version.

 ![Build Status](https://github.com/headsetapp/headset-electron/workflows/CI/badge.svg)